knabe/CLI-ICMP-Ping-monitor/README.md

 # CLI-ICMP-Ping-monitor

-A simple golang app for monitoring a series of IPs
+A simple CLI for pinging & monitoring a series of IPs written in go.

 ![Capture](https://github.com/knabe/CLI-ICMP-Ping-monitor/blob/master/ping-monitor.png)